Toward Reliability in the NISQ Era: Robust Interval Guarantee for Quantum Measurements on Approximate States: Proof of Theorem

-Here we state a result from quantum hypothesis testing which serves as a central tool for deriving the bounds in Theorem~\ref{thm:main}.
+Here we state the proof for Lemma~\ref{lem:closed_form_sdp}, which serves as a central tool for deriving the bounds in Theorem~\ref{thm:main}.
 We remark that this has been shown in the appendix of Ref.~\cite{weber2021optimal}, although in a slightly different form and for pure states.
-For completeness, we include the proof here and refer the reader to~\cite{weber2021optimal} for proofs of specific lemmas.
-Recall that the semidefinite program for the optimal type-II error probability in binary quantum hypothesis testing is given by
+For completeness, we include the proof here and refer the reader to~\cite{weber2021optimal} for proofs of specific helper lemmas.
+We first introduce some basic notations and definitions associated with binary quantum hypothesis testing (QHT).
+For any two states $\rho,\,\sigma$ corresponding to the null and alternative hypothesis respectively, a hypothesis test is defined by an operator $0 \leq \Lambda \leq \Id$ which corresponds to rejecting the null hypothesis in favor of the alternative.
+The goal of binary quantum hypothesis testing is to find operators $\Lambda$ which optimally discriminate between the two states in the sense that the probability of falsely identifying $\rho$ as $\sigma$, or vice-verse, is minimized.
+Formally, the type-I and type-II errors are defined as

+and can be interpreted as the probability of rejecting the null when it is true, and the probability of accepting the null when it is false.
+One can formalize the problem of finding an operator $\Lambda$ which minimizes the type-II error probability under the constraint the type-I error probability is below some predefined level $\alpha_0\in[0,\,1]$ as the semidefinite program

+As shown in his pioneering work, Helstrom showed that this problem is solved by projections onto eigenspaces of the operator $\sigma - t\rho$~(\cite{helstrom76}, Chapter 4).
+These operators are called Helstrom operators and are of the form